timescale/performance/articles/skipscan/README.md

 This directory contains resources for running a benchmark on TimescaleDB's **Skip Scan** feature.
 This benchmark tests the performance benefits of Skip Scan for `SELECT DISTINCT` queries, simulating ingest at the same time as query.

-For a deeper dive into the importance of Skip Scan and the benchmark results, please refer to the blog post: [Postgres DISTINCT: TimescaleDB’s Skip Scan Under Load](BLOG_LINK_HERE).
+For a deeper dive into the importance of Skip Scan and the benchmark results, please refer to the blog post: [Postgres DISTINCT: TimescaleDB’s Skip Scan Under Load (https://github.com/timescale/performance/).

 ## Prerequisites